Henry Hamilton (Irish politician)

 The Honourable Henry Hamilton (1692–1743) was an Irish politician who sat in two Irish parliaments.

 Birth and origins

 Henry was born in February 1692, the third and youngest son of Gustavus Hamilton and his wife Elizabeth Brooke.
 His father would in 1715 be ennobled as Baron Stackallan and in 1717 advanced to Viscount Boyne.

-Henry's mother was the eldest daughter of Sir Henry Brooke by his second wife, Anne St George.
+Henry's mother was the eldest daughter of Sir Henry Brooke and his second wife, Anne St George.
 Brooke was knight of Brookeborough, County Fermanagh, and governor of Donegal Castle.
 Henry had two brothers and one sister, who are listed in his father's article.

 Honourable

 On 20 October 1715, his father was created Baron Hamilton of Stackallan.
 As son of a peer Hamilton acquired the style "The Honourable".

 First term as MP

 In the Irish election of 1715 the Henry Hamilton was elected as one of the two members of parliament (MPs) for St Johnstown Borough in the House of Commons of the only Irish Parliament of King George I. He held that seat during the entire duration of the parliament from 12 November 1715 to 11 June 1727 when it was dissolved by the king's death.